There’s an annoying myth floating around that working from home is easy.

 How This Single Mom Earned an Extra $3,000 in 10 Weeks

 Did you know you can become a bookkeeper without becoming a CPA?
 Yep — they are two different professions, and the market is ripe for skilled bookkeepers.
 Ben Robinson’s course, Bookkeeper Business Launch, is the only proven system available to get you from “numbers guru” to highly skilled (and highly paid!) bookkeeper in just a few months.
 While I (admittedly) fail at numbers, Ben granted me access to his course and I was thoroughly impressed, especially with the extensive library of business and marketing tutorials.
-So if you’re stuck worrying about how you’d get clients after learning to be a bookkeeper, that is the last thing you’ll need to worry about with a teacher like Ben.
+Getting bookkeeping clients is the last thing you’ll need to worry about with a teacher like Ben.

 Click here to see an interview with Ben Robinson.

 Because you can work in ANY market, virtual assisting is one of the best options for detail-oriented, skilled individuals looking for work-at-home job ideas.

 P.S. — Some of our students have actually added proofreading work as a service to their VA businesses.
 Keep this in mind if you have completed one of our proofreading courses and are looking to find a proofreading job — the two fit well together.
 Need proof that people actually virtual assistants?
 See this post about how I have NINE virtual assistants working on my blog!
 And for even MORE info, check out Gina’s FREE resource of 150+ virtual assistant services you can offer.

 How to Become a Virtual Assistant — Another great course (in eBook format) by Lisa Taliga with excellent resources and a heavy emphasis on marketing and building a client base.
 It includes lots of useful free bonuses to help you start a virtual assisting business as a full-time job or side hustle.